 Technology is increasingly taking a center stage in our lives, from the simplest of applications all the way to groundbreaking discoveries.
-Every web application you have come across has been built by a website developer.
-So, exactly is a web developer and what do they do?
+Every web application you have come across has been built by a website developer -ok, you already know that;).
+So, who exactly are web developers and what do they do?

 To most people, web development may seem complicated, confusing and somewhat a field reserved only for geniuses.
 To help demystify this exciting field, this post is designed to introduce you to web development and what it takes to become a professional website developer.
 This post will take you through the details of web development and point you to the essential skills and resources you need to break into this industry.

 Basically, this is the process of building websites and applications for the Internet or Intranet.
 It is important to note that website development has nothing to do with the design of the website.
 Rather, it involves writing codes and programs that power the functionality of a website.
 Whether it is a simple static landing page, a social media platform, or an e-commerce site complete with a CMS, all the tools you interact with online on a daily basis are the work of a web developer.